demisto/dockerfiles/README.md

 ```
 The above command will create a directory `docker/ldap` with all relevant files all setup for building a docker image.
 You can now build the image locally by following: [Building Locally a Test Build](#building-locally-a-test-build).

+## Pushing the new image into the repo/hub
+First, you'll need to make sure to run the script above on a new branch, and then open a pull request with the new image data.
+(The new image name must be in lowercaes)

+After the test pass in the PR, dc-builder bot will update the PR with a link to the new image in the Docker Hub (under demistodev), and after the PR is merged, the bot will post the link to Demisto Hub.

 ## Building Locally a Test Build
 It is possible to run a local build to verify that the build process is working.
 Requirements:
 * Local install of docker